Jairik/Chick-Counting/README.md

-# Chick-Counting Project - Thermal Branch
+# Chick-Counting Project - RGB Branch

 Under contract with Salisbury University and Perdue Farms, we plan on developing a highly accurate image-recognition ML algorithm to predict the number of chicks dropping off of a converyor belt.
 We plan to deliver a POC model to be used in production.